peteanderson80/bottom-up-attention/README.md

 0. **`Important`** Please use the version of caffe uploaded with this repository.
-I have merged many file between the latest version of caffe and py-R-FCN.
+I have merged many files between the latest version of Caffe and py-R-FCN.

 1. Requirements for `Caffe` and `pycaffe` (see: [Caffe installation instructions](http://caffe.berkeleyvision.org/installation.html))